EntCollNet/BugFlow/modules/module_4/module_4I.md

 ## Module Metrics, Costing, and Reporting:
 Define metrics that can be measured to assess success of workflows using this module (reference specific TaskIDs).

+Collection Management costings:

+Imaging of soups is potentially resource hungry activity which can impact significantly on collection management practices.
+There are a number of issues that should be considered before proceeding with an imaging program regardless of how big or small such a program may be.
+The collection management overheads of imaging raw soups makes it impractical but not impossible.

+Each collection will have its own resource limitations and priorities for collection management which will determine how they approach imaging soups, if at all.
+Handling of soups pre and post imaging are the most time-consuming steps.
+However, both have considerable scope for fine tuning to make them more efficient within the boundaries set by collection management priorities.
+Where resources allow, sorting soups to ordinal level before imaging has significant benefits for both collection management and image capture and management.
+Nevertheless, imaging of raw soups is still feasible and worth doing.

 ## Outreach Opportunities:
 List outreach opportunities that arise in workflows using this module (reference specific TaskIDs).